HugoRomat/flownet_SVG/API.md

 ```js
 flownetGraph.delay("value")
 ```
+#### flownetGraph.delay("value")
+Set a delay to the animation that will be take into account when calling "flownetGraph.start()"

 ```js
 flownetGraph.fps("value")
 ```
+#### flownetGraph.fps("value")
+Change the fps of the animation in order to ease CPU loading, there are two possible value:
+* "auto": choice by default, let d3.js the control of the animation.
+* Integer: the fps of the animation will be fix at the integer value, for a good fluidity/CPU loading ratio it is recommended to fix it at 40.

 ```js
 flownetGraph.start()
 ```
+#### flownetGraph.start()
+Launch all the particles that are in the graph, the algorithm used by flownet depends of the fps setting.
+This does not take into account particles in launcher<a></a>, for a better comprehension of the animation: <a></a>

 ```js
 flownetGraph.stop()
 ```
+#### flownetGraph.stop()
+Stop all the transition in the graph.
+This does not take into account particles in launcher<a></a>, for a better comprehension of the animation: <a></a>

 ```js
 flownetGraph.reset()
 ```
+#### flownetGraph.reset()
+Reset all the transition in the graph.
+This does not take into account particles in launcher<a></a>, for a better comprehension of the animation: <a></a>

 ## Particles launcher
+A launcher is used to fire several particules manually. can be load with several particles

 ```js
 launcher = flownetGraph.particule_launcher("id_link")
 ```
+#### flownetGraph.particule_launcher("id_link")
+Create a particles launcher on the link that possess the specified id.

 ### Prepare and set-up properties
 ```js
 launcher.prepare_particule()